 A decision is taken before the tournament how many berths for the tournament proper will be given to each confederation, which is a decision that is based on their strength relative to each other at the time that the decision is made.

 The only side that gets a place automatically is the host nation, or in this case host nations, Australia and New Zealand.
 A decision was taken ahead of the 2015 iteration of the tournament that the number of participating teams would increase from 16 to 24.

-For 2023 the FIFA president, Gianni Infantino, it has been suggested the number increase again from 24 to 32 teams, with the prize money due to double to around $110 million.
+For 2023 the FIFA president, Gianni Infantino, announced that number will increase again from 24 to 32 teams, with the prize money due to double to around $110 million.
 This includes $4.29M to the champions and $270,000 for each winning player.
 Even those knocked out in the group stage now get $1.56M and $30,000 per player.

 2027 Tournament Format